 In the age of the machine, Industrial IoT networks are widely distributed over different organizations and geographies.
 If the machine identities for an organization’s IoT devices expire or are otherwise compromised, they can trigger network disruptions with far-reaching effects.
-Reducing the risk of such effects demands a sophisticated and comprehensive approach to protecting machine identities for enterprise IoT devices.
+Reducing the risk of such effects demands a sophisticated and comprehensive approach to managing and protecting machine identities for enterprise IoT devices.
 This solution needs to be IoT aware, providing the visibility, intelligence and automation required to deal with all the risks that IoT devices present.
-As digital transformation matures, protecting machine identities becomes an issue of trust and protecting IP.
+As digital transformation matures, managing machine identities becomes an issue of trust and protecting IP.

-Thankfully Intrinsic ID, the experts in hardware-based root-of-trust security, has joined the Machine Identity Protection Development Fund!
+Thankfully Intrinsic ID, the experts in hardware-based root-of-trust security, has joined the Machine Identity Management Development Fund!
 In this continuing interview series about expanding the infrastructure for protecting machine identities, I am speaking with Geert-Jan Schrijen, Intrinsic ID’s CTO and co-founder.

 Bridget: Who is Intrinsic ID?